Lifestyle inflation is the silent enemy of your goals

 Whether it is to fit in, get likes, or look successful, the pressure to live the way others do (or the way they pretend to) is significant.
 But this rarely leads to lasting happiness and satisfaction.

-Instead, you may find yourself slippery slope that can quickly become an addiction of sorts.
-So don’t let your social media feed influence your purchasing decisions.
-Focus on avoiding lifestyle creep and pursuing your long-term financial goals.
+So don’t let your personal relationships or social media feeds influence your purchasing decisions.
+Instead, focus on avoiding lifestyle creep and pursuing your long-term financial goals.

 The Dangers Of Lifestyle Inflation

 A few impulse purchases here and there might not seem like the end of the world.
 But lifestyle creep can slowly but surely chip away at your financial security.
-Here are a few of the key dangers:
+Here are a few of the key dangers to watch out for:

 The reality is that once people get a taste of the finer things, they rarely reign it back in.
 The things they previously enjoyed become less satisfactory and what was once a treat is now an expectation.
 That’s why the “just this once” mentality is a fallacy.

 As a result, the true cost of lifestyle inflation is not just the one-time cost of a purchase.
-It’s the aggregate cost of all the subsequent spending, which is much harder to conceptualize.
+It’s the aggregate cost of all the subsequent spending, which is much harder to calculate and keep track of.

 Lifestyle inflation is often likened to a hedonic treadmill.
 Because no matter how fast you run, you will never reach your destination.